-This group has one Essential Member defined, which is denoted with a target icon next to its state.
-If an essential member has a problem, the entire group will be in a problem state, even though the thresholds have not been exceeded.
-Complex BPI Groups The BPI groups determine state by looking down only one level.
+The BPI groups determine state by looking down only one level.
 The BPI group will essentially look for the worst state trigger in the group, so if the warning threshold is exceeded for a group, but an essential member is "critical", the group will still be "critical".

-There is no limit to the number of subgroups that can be created, you can define as many levels in your dependency tree as you want.
+There is no limit to the number of sub-groups that can be created, you can define as many levels in your dependency tree as you want.

-Service Checks for BPI Groups Once you've created your BPI groups, to receive notifications when their thresholds are exceeded you need to create services.
+Service Checks for BPI Groups

+Once you've created your BPI groups, to receive notifications when their thresholds are exceeded, you need to create services.
 The BPI wizard can be used to create these services.

-- Navigate via the top menu bar to Configure > Run a configuring wizard and select the BPI wizard. - 2.
+Navigate via the top menu bar to Configure > Run a configuring wizard and select the BPI wizard.
+In the following screenshot you can see how the search field allows you to quickly find a wizard.

 On Step 1 you will be asked to supply the BPI Host Name.
-This is a "dummy" host object your BPI service(s) will be assigned to. - 3.
-Click Next to progress to Step 2.
+This is a "dummy" host object your BPI service(s) will be assigned to.